A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 While watching the typical dismal London view

-as if in a trance she wrapped a ornamental figurine unaware
+as if in a trance, she wrapped an ornamental figurine, unaware

 that she was twisting the newspaper so tightly it was tearing.

-'I will miss my family', she said in a almost silent whisper.
+'I will miss my family, ' she said in an almost silent whisper.

 A look of sadness came across her face